 Add the Bananas and Marshmallows

 Unlike regular banana pudding that uses large banana pieces, chop the bananas into small pieces for this fluff.
 Then toss them in lemon juice to prevent them from browning.
-Add the bananas to the pudding and if using, add the marshmallows and pecans too.
+Add the bananas to the pudding.
+Then, add the optional marshmallows and pecans, if using.

 Add the Rest of the Crushed Cookies

-Finish this dessert by adding the leftover crushed cookies on top.
+Finish this dessert by topping it with the remaining crushed cookies.

 Garnish with Mint and a Whole Cookie

-This dessert looks pretty served in individual containers with a cookie and mint sprig.
-It keeps well in the refrigerator for a day or two.
+This dessert looks particularly appealing when served in individual containers, accompanied by a cookie and a mint sprig.
+It keeps well in the refrigerator for one to two days.
 However, if you like crunchy cookie pieces, serve this dessert as soon as you make it because the longer it sits, the softer the cookie crumbs become.
 Just be sure to toss the bananas in lemon juice to keep them from turning brown if you want to make it ahead of time.

 - (1) 3.4-ounce box instant vanilla pudding